andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/working-with-swift-adopt-a-protocol-or-pass-a-function.md

 # When to pass a function

 Rob gave us a couple or three **rules of thumb**.
-Not hard-and-fast, &#8220;It should always be this way&#8221;, but just some guiding thoughts to filter our decision-making about our architecture.
+Not hard-and-fast, "It should always be this way&#8221;, but just some guiding thoughts to filter our decision-making about our architecture.

-When it comes to finding opportunities that lend themselves to going the &#8220;just pass the function&#8221; route, consider the following:
+When it comes to finding opportunities that lend themselves to going the "just pass the function&#8221; route, consider the following:

   * If you're creating a Type that depends on a single piece of functionality (a single function), maybe try depending on / passing just the function, rather than creating a protocol.
   * If you're creating a Type that depends on more than a single function, but the nature of the dependent relationship is short-lived, maybe try depending on / passing just the function.
 How do you know if it's short-lived?
-Ask, &#8220;How many times am I going to call the function(s) that I depend on?
+Ask, "How many times am I going to call the function(s) that I depend on?
 Once, and then I'm done?
 Or multiple times throughout the application life-cycle?&#8221; If it's a once and done kind of relationship, much like a [callback][4], then perhaps just depending on and passing the function, rather than creating a protocol, is the simpler route.

 <a name="when-to-use-a-protocol" class="jump-target"></a>